 The study investigates spatio-temporal variations of transportation system recovery behavior, Recovery curves are estimated for each evacuation zone category to model time-dependent recovery patterns of the roadway and transit systems.
 The methodology proposed in this study can be used to evaluate the resilience of transportation systems to natural disasters and the findings can provide government agencies with useful insights into emergency management.

-NYU CitySMART The Transportation Research Board (TRB) 95th Annual Meeting was held on January 10–14, 2016, at the Walter E. Washington Convention Center, in Washington, D.CDetails
+The Transportation Research Board (TRB) 95th Annual Meeting was held on January 8-12, 2017, at the Walter E. Washington Convention Center, in Washington, D.CShow Programs

-The 19th EURO Working Group on Transportation Meeting (EWGT2016) will be held in Istanbul, Turkey from 05 to 07 September 2016.Details
+The 19th EURO Working Group on Transportation Meeting (EWGT2017) will be held in Budapest, Hungary from 04 to 06 September 2017.Details